Triboluminescence: Fractoluminescence

 Fractoluminescence is often used as a synonym for triboluminescence.
 It is the emission of light from the fracture (rather than rubbing) of a crystal, but fracturing often occurs with rubbing.
-Depending upon the atomic and molecular composition of the crystal, when the crystal fractures a charge separation can occur making one side of the fractured crystal positively charged and the other side negatively charged.
+Depending upon the atomic and molecular composition of the crystal, when the crystal fractures, a charge separation can occur, making one side of the fractured crystal positively charged and the other side negatively charged.
 Like in triboluminescence, if the charge separation results in a large enough electric potential, a discharge across the gap and through the bath gas between the interfaces can occur.
 The potential at which this occurs depends upon the dielectric properties of the bath gas.

 EMR propagation during fracturing

 The emission of electromagnetic radiation (EMR) during plastic deformation and crack propagation in metals and rocks has been studied.
 The EMR emissions from metals and alloys have also been explored and confirmed.
 Molotskii presented a dislocation mechanism for this type of EMR emission.
-Recently, Srilakshmi and Misra reported an additional phenomenon of secondary EMR during plastic deformation and crack propagation in uncoated and metal-coated metals and alloys.
+In 2005, Srilakshmi and Misra reported an additional phenomenon of secondary EMR during plastic deformation and crack propagation in uncoated and metal-coated metals and alloys.

-Theory

 EMR during the micro-plastic deformation and crack propagation from several metals and alloys and transient magnetic field generation during necking in ferromagnetic metals were reported by Misra (1973–75), which have been confirmed and explored by several researchers.
-Tudik and Valuev (1980) were able to measure the EMR frequency during tensile fracture of iron and aluminum in the region 10^14 Hz by using photomultipliers.
+Tudik and Valuev (1980) were able to measure the EMR frequency during tensile fracture of iron and aluminum in the region 100 THz by using photomultipliers.
 Srilakshmi and Misra (2005a) also reported an additional phenomenon of secondary electromagnetic radiation in uncoated and metal-coated metals and alloys.
-If a solid material is subjected to stresses of large amplitudes, which can cause plastic deformation and fracture, emissions such as thermal, acoustic, ions, exo-emissions occur.
-With the discovery of new materials and advancement in instrumentation to measure effects of EMR, crack formation and fracture; the EMR emissions effect becomes important.
+If a solid material is subjected to stresses of large amplitudes, which can cause plastic deformation and fracture, emissions such as thermal, acoustic, ions, and exo-emissions occur.

-Generation of x-rays

-In a moderate vacuum, peeling tape generated x-rays sufficient to x-ray a human finger.

 Deformation induced EMR

 The study of deformation is essential for the development of new materials.
-Deformation in metals depends on temperature, type of stress applied, strain rate, oxidation and corrosion.
-Deformation induced EMR can be divided into three categories: effects in ionic crystal materials; effects in rocks and granites; and, effects in metals and alloys.
+Deformation in metals depends on temperature, type of stress applied, strain rate, oxidation, and corrosion.
+Deformation-induced EMR can be divided into three categories: effects in ionic crystal materials, effects in rocks and granites, and effects in metals and alloys.
 EMR emission depends on the orientation of the grains in individual crystals since material properties are different in differing directions.
-Amplitude of EMR pulse increases as long as the crack continues to grow as new atomic bonds are broken and it leads to EMR.
-The Pulse starts to decay as cracking halts.
+Amplitude of the EMR pulse increases as long as the crack grows as new atomic bonds are broken, leading to EMR.
+The pulse starts to decay as the cracking halts.
 Observations from experiments showed that emitted EMR signals contain mixed frequency components.